 Association of Personal Injury Lawyers

-Another not-for-profit organisation that represents personal injury solicitors is the Association of Personal Injury Lawyers (APIL).
-APIL has been fighting for the rights of injured people for over 25 years.
-A smaller organisation than The Law Society, APIL’s 3800 lawyer members only practice personal injury law and are required to adhere to a strict code of conduct and consumer charter.
+The Association of Personal Injury Lawyers (APIL) is a not-for-profit organisation which has been fighting for the rights of injured people for over 25 years.
+They’re a smaller organisation than The Law Society, but their lawyer members only practice personal injury law, and have a strict code of conduct to follow.

-APIL’s accreditation scheme rewards injury solicitors who can demonstrate their competence and expertise in personal injury law, so accredited lawyers should provide an excellent service.
+APIL’s accreditation scheme rewards injury solicitors who can demonstrate their expertise in personal injury law, so accredited lawyers should provide an excellent service.